cmpark0126/insta_saved_posts_crawler/README.md

 # insta_saved_post_crawl

-**이 크롤러는 개인적으로 활용하기 위해서 개발한 것으로 보안상 위협적일 수 있는 구현을 포함합니다. 무단 배포 및 수정을 철저하게 금지합니다.**
+This project provides functionality to crawl and save Instagram saved posts.

-## 1. download repository as a zip file
+## 1. Download repository as a zip file

 ![1_download](assets/1_download.png)